 The company considers all demand deposits with an original maturity to the Company of 90 days or less as cash and cash equivalents.
 The Company places its cash and cash equivalents with high credit-quality financial institutions.

-As of years ended December 31, 2022 and 2021, the Company had \$15.9 million and \$1.5 million of cash, respectively, and there were no cash equivalents.
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS December 31, 2021 and 2020